flant/shell-operator/HOOKS.md

 Parameters:

-ORDER — the execution order (when added to the queue, the hooks will be sorted in the specified order, and then alphabetically).
-The value should be an integer.
+`ORDER` — an integer value that specifies an execution order.
+When added to the "main" queue, the hooks will be sorted by this value and then alphabetically by file name.

 ### schedule